-- 307. Government has not demonstrated an overriding public interest for the blanket prohibition of the exercise of enumerated activities re the "dangerous or otherwise harmful drugs" of Hardison's indictment for other than medical and scientific purposes whilst concomitantly not subjecting the exercise of enumerated activities re the "dangerous or otherwise harmful drugs" alcohol and tobacco to the same blanket prohibition. - 308.
-Crucially, Government's attempts at justifying this artificial divide have been subjective, incoherent and not rationally connected to the policy and/or objects of the Misuse of Drugs Act 1971.
-Gratefully, these justifications have elucidated the abuses of power. - 309.
-More, this unequal treatment of drugs and those who produce, commerce, and/or use them has caused immense harm to society.
+- 307. The State has not demonstrated an overriding public interest for the blanket prohibition of the exercise of enumerated activities re the "dangerous or otherwise harmful drugs" of Hardison's indictment for peaceful purposes whilst concomitantly not subjecting the exercise of enumerated activities re the "dangerous or otherwise harmful drugs" alcohol and tobacco to the same blanket prohibition. - 308.
+State attempts at justifying this "separate but equal" policy have been subjective, incoherent and not rationally connected to the policy and/or objects of the Misuse of Drugs Act 1971.
+Gratefully, these justifications elucidate the abuse of power. - 309.
+Crucially, this unequal treatment of drugs and persons who produce, commerce, and/or use them has caused immense harm to society.
 The under-regulation of alcohol and tobacco activities has contributed to over a million deaths in the United Kingdom alone and the over-regulation of the equally or less harmful controlled drugs has criminalised hundreds of thousands of otherwise law-abiding persons whilst fuelling an unregulated black market governed only by the law of unintended consequences. - 310.
-In R v Looseley, Attorney General's Reference (No 3 of 2000) [2001] UKHL 53 Lord Nicholls of Birkenhead said: - "Every court has an inherent power and duty to prevent abuse of its process.
+In R v Looseley, Attorney General's Reference (No 3 of 2000) [2001] UKHL 53 Lord Nicholls of Birkenhead said:

+"Every court has an inherent power and duty to prevent abuse of its process.
 This is a fundamental principle of the rule of law.
-By recourse to this principle courts ensure that executive agents of the state do not misuse the coercive, law enforcement provisions of the courts and thereby oppress citizens of the state". - 311.
-Accordingly, it is in the public interest for this Court to prevent further abuses of its process by a mal-administered Misuse of Drugs Act 1971; otherwise, history teaches us, that the executive agents of the state will continue to misuse the coercive, law enforcement provisions of the courts to oppress citizens of the state.
+By recourse to this principle courts ensure that executive agents of the state do not misuse the coercive, law enforcement provisions of the courts and thereby oppress citizens of the state".

+311. Accordingly, it is in the public interest for this Court to prevent further abuses of its process by a mal-administered Misuse of Drugs Act 1971; otherwise, history teaches us, that the executive agents of the State will continue to misuse the coercive, law enforcement provisions of the courts to oppress citizens of the state.